vermashresth/jupyter-probe/README.md

 ## Issues and Contributing
 The project is still in active development.
 If you face any error or want to request a feature, feel free to open an issue.
 Additionally, if you want to contribute, a PR is always welcome.

+## The `nvidia-smi` conundrum
+`nvidia-smi` is a great command to check GPU usage and state for your system.
+However, if the system you are using is in a container, when you run `nvidia-smi`, you will see correct GPU memory usage but process IDs and names might not come up.
+This can happen because `nvidia-smi` uses hardware level `nvml` library which exposes PIDs as defined on host system.
+But PIDs change on container and thus process names can't be found.
+As a result, `nvidia-smi` doesn't yield process level information.

+Jupyterprobe solves this issue by mapping back from host PIDs to container PIDs.
+However, currently, this only works on Unix based systems (which have process information in /proc).